Skip to content

 You don’t need to wait to talk to a therapist until you’re barely able to function.
 It’s never too early to reach out for help, and reaching out early can both help prevent things from getting worse and help you to feel better faster.

 While it’s common to struggle as you work towards a new normal, speaking with a therapist can be helpful.
 They can help you determine if what you’re experiencing is the puppy blues or a mental health condition.
 Additionally, you may be worried about being judged or perceived badly if you share how you’re feeling.
-A therapist can provide a safe, non-judgmental space to process your experience, and if necessary, treat your symptoms.
+A therapist can offer a safe, nonjudgmental space to process your experience and, if necessary, help treat your symptoms.

 If you have mental health conditions that you’re concerned may be exacerbated by bringing home a new dog, or you feel like you may be likely to experience the puppy blues, consider scheduling preemptive appointments with a therapist.
 A few appointments in those early weeks can help you navigate the tough parts and create more opportunities for enjoying your new dog, or can help you make sure that getting a puppy is the right choice for you.
 Look for therapists who specialize in working with life transitions.